 "O WALY, WALY."
-In Mr. Robert Chambers' Scottish Songs, there is a Note upon "Waly, waly," from which stance in the life of Queen Mary, or at least to some unfortunate love affair which happened at her Court.
+In Mr. Robert Chambers' Scottish Songs, there is a Note upon "Waly, waly," from which we give the following passage:-"This beautiful old song has hitherto been supposed to refer to some circumstance in the life of Queen Mary, or at least to some unfortunate love affair which happened at her Court.
 It is now discovered, from a copy which has been found as forming part of a ballad in the Pepysian Library at Cambridge, (published in Motherwell's Minstrelsy, 1827, under the title of "Lord Jamie Douglas,") to have been occasioned by the affecting tale of Lady Barbara Erskine, daughter of John ninth Earl of Mar, and wife of James second Marquis of Douglas.
 This lady, who was married in 1670, was divorced, or at least expelled from the society of her husband, in consequence of some malignant scandals which a former and disappointed lover, Lowrie of Blackwood, was so base as to insinuate into the ear of the Marquis."
 Her father took her home, and she never again saw her husband.
 Her only son died, Earl of Angus, at the battle of Steinkirk.